AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/viewports.md

 `name`

 >	A descriptive name for the viewport, used internally to instantiate the viewport and to send it Lua commands.
-This name must be unique among all views registered in the Stingray editor. **Required**.
+This name must be unique among all views registered in the editor. **Required**.

 `engine`